koii-network/ezsandbox/Lesson 3/PartII.md

 1. `task()`: In this function, we will create an instance of our Crawler Object to start the web crawling for a round.
 Whatever work gets done by the crawler will then be stored and submitted.

 2. `storeFiles()`: This function is used to store the submissions in IPFS.
-It first has to create a json filed called `dealsData.json`, then, it rights this json file to IPFS.
-This will be later fetched with functions from the crawler object.
+It first has to create a json file called `dealsData.json`, then, it writes this json file to IPFS.
+This will later be fetched with functions from the crawler object.

 ## Crawler Folder